Get inspired by these literary activities and incorporate them into your lesson plans!

 for Elementary School

-Make the popular "Pete the Cat" series come to life with bouncy popping buttons.
+For elementary grade level, you can make the popular "Pete the Cat" series come to life with bouncy popping buttons.
 The very first craft on Lalymom's 3 Pete the Cat Activities list, the popping buttons are easy to make and fun to play with.
 They really get their “groove” on when they’re bounced up and down!

 This project is great for getting kids thinking critically about what they’re reading.
 Using "The True Story of the Three Little Pigs" as inspiration, have the children pick their favorite fairytale book.
 Using that book, have them create their own “true story” or a news story from another character’s perspective.
 See this lesson plan on Education World.